Twice exceptional: Education

 The twice-exceptional education movement started in the early 1970s with "gifted-handicapped" education, a term essentially referring to the same population.
-The 2e education approach is backed by 35 years of research and best practices tailored to the unique needs of 2e students.
+The 2e education approach has 35 years of research and best practices tailored to the needs of 2e students.
 It is a marriage between special education and gifted education—a strengths-based, differentiated approach that provides special educational supports.
 Many argue that talent development is the most critical aspect of their education.

 When teaching 2e students there are methods an educator should avoid.
 Twice exceptionality students do not respond well to lectures, and tend to gravitate more toward "big picture" learning.
 These students have a hard time following unnecessarily strict rules, and should not be expected to conform to them.
 Instead, being flexible with them, and focusing more on holistic, big-picture learning is recommended.

 Still, finding schools that can meet the needs of twice exceptional children can be a challenge for many parents.
 Public and private schools with programs that combine the appropriate levels of challenge and support for these learners are in the minority.
 For this reason, a number of parents choose alternative educational options for their 2e children, including homeschooling and virtual schools.

 Only a handful of schools in United States offer a curriculum specifically tailored to 2e children.
 Some public schools offer part-time programs for twice exceptional students, where they can progress in subjects like math at their own pace, and meet other students like themselves.

+Criticism

+The term "twice exceptional" has been listed among terms to avoid using for neurodivergent people, possibly because it is a synonym of "special", itself identified as an ableist term.